vr20glasgow/vr20glasgow.github.io/about.md

 permalink: /about/
 ---

-Page about the committee.
+Meet the committee!
+These are some of their names with an AI portrait and a tiny description.

+{% for member in site.data.members %}
-{% include gallery.html folder="public/img/vr/" %}
+{% include member.html name=member.name description=member.description %}
+{% endfor %}